juzoff/Uncovering-Shopping-Patterns-Market-Basket-Analysis-of-Grocery-Data/README.md

 ### 4. Market Basket Analysis with 3 antecedents and 1 consequent
 - Rule Generation with Apriori Algorithm:
-  - Employed the Apriori algorithm on the transaction data to generate association rules, setting support at 0.0003 (which corresponds to approximately 11 transactions, given the dataset consists of 38,765 observations) and confidence at 0.20 to identify relevant item relationships.
+  - Employed the Apriori algorithm on the transaction data to generate association rules, setting support at 0.0003 and confidence at 0.20 to identify relevant item relationships.
 - Filtering Rules:
   - Filtered the generated rules to retain only those that possess exactly three antecedents and one consequent.
 - Summary of Rules: